UniversityOfHelsinkiCS/oodikone/README.md

 ## 🔨 Testing & CI

-There are three types of tests in this project: static tests with eslint/prettier/other tools, jest integration tests for single service and cypress end-to-end tests.
-Linting is described above and other do work as follows:
+We use cypress for end-to-end testing.
+No unit tests are currently used.

-- Cypress
+Cypress

-  - can be launched in interactive mode with `npm run cypress open`. `package.json` defines entrypoint `npm run cypress` so you can basically run cypress with any arguments you want
+- Can be launched in interactive mode with `npm run cypress open`. `package.json` defines entrypoint `npm run cypress` so you can basically run cypress with any arguments you want
-  - are defined in cypress -folder and cypress.config.json
+- Are defined in cypress -folder and cypress.config.json
-  - whole cypress test stack takes about 15 to 20 mins to run.
+- The entire cypress test stack takes about 15 to 20 mins to run.
 Since tests are ran in our Github actions CI pipe, you're encouraged to take advantage of this instead of running all tests locally.
+- Running tests locally sometimes causes problems after running the whole tests suite due to some login-related issue.
+Also for this reason, it is usually best practice to only run single views locally, and let the CI run the entire test suite.
 - There are some different user types and cypress commands defined for testing.
 Take a look at these when debugging tests.
-- Jest
-  - are ran with `docker-compose.test.yml`
-  - test command and environment themselves are in Dockerfile for service in question
-  - can be debugged by overriding default command in `docker-compose.test.yml` and running docker container in interactive mode

 Continuous integration (CI) works with Github actions and is defined in workflow files in `.github/workflows` folder:

-- oodikone setup for cypress and other tests in CI is defined in `docker-compose.ci.yml`.
+- Oodikone setup for cypress and other tests in CI is defined in `docker-compose.ci.yml`.
 Take a look at this too if debugging github action workflows.
-- tests are run on every push.
+- Tests are run on every push
-- after successful test run, oodikone is deployed to staging
+- After a successful test run, oodikone is deployed to staging
-- after creating a release, oodikone is deployed to production
+- After creating a release, oodikone is deployed to production
-- updater is deployed to production on every push, no tests included
+- Updater is deployed to production when pushed if tests pass

 ## ❓FAQ